nodejs/node-addon-api/doc/async_worker.md

 ### OnOK

 This method is invoked when the computation in the `Execute` method ends.
-The default implementation runs the Callback optionally provided when the AsyncWorker class was created.
-The callback will by default receive no arguments.
-To provide arguments, override the `GetResult()` method.
+The default implementation runs the `Callback` optionally provided when the `AsyncWorker` class was created.
+The `Callback` will by default receive no arguments.
+The arguments to the `Callback` can be provided by overriding the `GetResult()` method.

 ```cpp
 virtual void Napi::AsyncWorker::OnOK();
 ```
 ### GetResult

-This method returns the arguments passed to the Callback invoked by the default `OnOK()` implementation.
-The default implementation returns an empty vector, providing no arguments to the Callback.
+This method returns the arguments passed to the `Callback` invoked by the default `OnOK()` implementation.
+The default implementation returns an empty vector, providing no arguments to the `Callback`.

 ```cpp
 virtual std::vector<napi_value> Napi::AsyncWorker::GetResult(Napi::Env env);